Socrat35/LAMID_PREVENT-AD/README.md

 Open the Jupiter Notebook file `LAMID_PREVENT-AD.ipynb` in Jupiter Notebook and execute the code in the notebook.

+### 3.3 Using `BHD.py`

+The BHD.py script contains an help function that details the different options available.
+Said function is accessible through the -h or --help parameters.
+The script is designed mainly for bulk downloading and will download everything in either format as a default.
+A capacity to only download the data related to certain candidates is, however, also available.

 ## 4. Organisation of the downloaded structure